Using Mobile Big Data Analytics to combat global challenges including COVID-19

 - Telenor in Norway working with the National Institute of Public Health

-- Vodafone in Spain working with regional authorities and the Civil Protection Agency
+- Vodafone in Italy working with regional authorities and the Civil Protection Agency

 - Orange in France working with INSERM